defnotkevz/zettelkasten/JS Prep.md

+Regular values like strings and numbers contain *data*.
+But a function contains an action.

+Essence of callbacks - the function reference is passed around so that it can be called back later.

+**A Function Expression is created when the execution reaches it and is usable only from that moment.**

+**A Function Declaration can be called earlier than it is defined.**

+Computed Keys
+`let` fruit `=` `prompt("Which fruit to buy?","apple");`
+`let` bag `=` `{`
+`[fruit]:` `5,
+}

+for...in - used to iterate over all enumerable string properties of an object.

-- The dot operator requires the key to be a valid variable identifier.
+The dot operator requires the key to be a valid variable identifier.

-for in loop is used for objects numbers are ordered in objects, others we get back in creation order
+**When an object variable is copied, the reference is copied, but the object itself is not duplicated.**

 Objects are shallow copied, while primitives are deep copied.

-const b = {...a} //if a is an object, b is the shallow copy of a.
+b = {...a}` creates a shallow copy of `a`.
+The top-level properties are copied(separate values), but nested objects are shared(referenced).

 Vanilla JS